Archive for category Architecture

 public static State ClosedState = new State("Closed")

-{ TransitionRules = new List<IRule>
+{ TransitionRules = new List

 { new MinimumAttendanceRule(8), new IsScheduledForAtLeast(4)} };